minimice/terraform-cloudprovider-cli/README.md

 # terraform-cloudprovider-cli

 Build Docker images with various cloud provider CLIs.

+✅ No need to ever install any package locally on your machine.
-Everyone in your team can now have a consistent experience working with your cloud provider.
-Additionally each image can be used as a deployment container as well which allows you to test locally before running it in a CI/CD pipeline.
-Saving time and money for all.
+✅ Everyone in a team can now have a consistent experience working with your cloud provider.
+✅ The image can be used as a deployment container, allowing you to test locally before running it in a CI/CD pipeline.
+✅ Saving time and money for all.
+Life is precious, don't spend time doing trivial tasks.

 ☁️ Cloud providers supported in the various container images! ☁️